Layer 8 DDOS and AI

-So, suppose you have a ticketing system that receives support requests from users.
-With widespread access to AI, it is feasible to overload a ticketing system with questionably genuine support requests sent from different email addresses and IP addresses.
-The result is that human operators processing the tickets will spend a lot of time trying to resolve the “dubious tickets.
+Suppose you have a ticketing system which receives support requests from users.
+With widespread access to AI, it is feasible to overload a ticketing system with questionably genuine support requests.
+The result is an overload of requests, which block human operators from processing “real” tickets.

-What initially comes to mind are some basic heuristics that might be able to filter out certain tickets, such as user metrics, CAPTCHA, and other behavioral characteristics.
-However, I’m not entirely sure that those heuristics would hold strong enough to deter a bad actor from actively breaking them.
+What initially comes to mind are some basic heuristics which could filter out certain tickets.
+However, I’m not entirely sure heuristics would hold strong enough to deter a bad actor from actively breaking them.

 Citations